Frequently asked questions answered: Priory addiction expert, Dr Niall Campbell, on the surge in cocaine use

 “People are working from home, doing two jobs or no job, people are being asked to take on more responsibility and increased demands.
 Bosses want more and more out of people.”

-How has the jobs market fuelled this – are more people worried about job and working from home/jobs cuts?
+How has the jobs market fuelled this – are more people worried about their jobs and working from home/job cuts?

-“There is more unemployment in certain sectors like the travel industry, financial industries, hospitality.
+“There's more unemployment in certain sectors like the travel industry, financial industries and hospitality.
 Companies are letting people go.
 Both people without jobs, and those who are having to make staff redundant, suffer high levels of stress and that can fuel cocaine addiction.
-Some people I see have felt devastated laying people off, or seeing something they have invested in and built up for years come crashing down.”
+Some people I see have felt devastated laying people off, or seeing something they've invested in and built up for years come crashing down.”

 How are they accessing cocaine?